hyperledger-archives/avalon/docs/GanacheProxyModel.md

 **Testing Avalon Proxy model with Hyperledger Besu**
 1. Set the environment variable ``TCF_HOME`` to the Avalon root directory.
 Update ``no_proxy`` environment variable if you are behind a proxy server.
-Add these private IP - ``172.13.0.2, 172.13.0.3, 172.13.0.4, 172.13.0.5``.
-These are the IP addresses used in the default Besu network defined in the corresponding [docker-compose file](dev-environments/besu/docker-compose.yaml)
+Add the hostname - ``local-ganache``.
+This is the hostname of the lone Ganache node.

-2. Start the Hyperledger Besu based Ethereum network and deploy contracts.
+2. Start the Ganche Ethereum network(single node) and deploy contracts.
 To do so, you need to run the following
     ```
-    cd $TCF_HOME/docs/dev-environments/ethereum/besu
+    cd $TCF_HOME/docs/dev-environments/ethereum/ganache
     ./startup.sh
     ```
     This will start the Ethereum network locally and deploy the required contracts over it.